 To increase its visibility, Chime is spending aggressively on marketing and branding campaigns.
 Earlier in 2020 it signed a multi-year brand partnership with the Dallas Mavericks.
 The deal made Chime the team’s official jersey sponsor.

 How Does Chime Make Money?

-Chime makes money via interchange fees as well as through its savings account.
+Chime makes money via interchange fees, interest earned on cash, and ATM fees.
 Let’s dive into each of these revenue streams in more detail below.

 Chime generates revenue by charging interchange fees (i.e. fees merchants pay to financial institutions) whenever their debit card is used.

 In the case of Chime, merchants pay around 1.5 percent of the sale amount to Visa.
 A portion of that 1.5 percent is then shared with Chime.